DataDog/kafka-kit/cmd/topicmappr/README.md

 Usage:
   topicmappr [command]

   Available Commands:
-  help        Help about any command rebalance   Rebalance partition allotments among a set of topics and brokers rebuild     Rebuild a partition map for one or more topics
+    help        Help about any command
+    rebalance   Rebalance partition allotments among a set of topics and brokers rebuild     Rebuild a partition map for one or more topics

   Flags:
     -h, --help               help for topicmappr
-      --zk-addr string     ZooKeeper connect string [TOPICMAPPR_ZK_ADDR] (default "localhost:2181") --zk-prefix string   ZooKeeper prefix (if Kafka is configured with a chroot path prefix) [TOPICMAPPR_ZK_PREFIX]
+        --ignore-warns       Produce a map even if warnings are encountered [TOPICMAPPR_IGNORE_WARNS] --zk-addr string     ZooKeeper connect string [TOPICMAPPR_ZK_ADDR] (default "localhost:2181") --zk-prefix string   ZooKeeper prefix (if Kafka is configured with a chroot path prefix) [TOPICMAPPR_ZK_PREFIX]

   Use "topicmappr [command] --help" for more information about a command.
 ```